Questions About Medical Bills?

 How can I get on a payment plan if I can’t afford to pay my bill all at once?

-Call 785-434-4553 for payment arrangements.
+For hospital services call 785-434-4553 for payment arrangements.
 Financial assistance is available for those who qualify, and RCH can assist in directing you to a number of resources.

 What if I don’t have insurance?